mathewroy/ynabr/README.md

 ## YNAB meets R: ynabr

+* **Update: 2023-01-19**

+  Some functions may no longer function as expected as I haven't had the time to maintain this package.

 * **What is ynabr?**

   ynabr is a R package and a set of scripts that demonstrates how data from the popular budgeting software, You Need A Budget (YNAB), can be imported, analyzed, and visualized.